xeon123/KCNA-notes/3 Containers with Dockers.md

 - ✅ **Start from minimal base images** (e.g., `alpine`, `distroless`).
 - ✅ Containers add a writable layer on top for changes during runtime.

+## Container Orchestration

+- Kubernetes is supported on all major public cloud providers: GCP, Azure, and AWS.
+- Kubernetes is one of the top-ranked projects on GitHub.
+- Container orchestration provides several advantages:
+    - **High availability**: Applications remain up even during hardware failures because they run on multiple instances across different nodes.
+    - **Load balancing**: User traffic is distributed across various containers.
+    - **Seamless scaling**: When demand increases, additional application instances can be deployed quickly and at the service level.
+    - **Dynamic resource scaling**: The number of nodes can be adjusted up or down without affecting the application's availability.
+    - All of these operations can be managed easily using declarative configuration files.
+* **Container orchestration automates the operational tasks required to run containers.**
+	  - Scaling containerized applications up or down
+	  - Managing resource allocation (e.g., CPU, memory)
+	  - Handling rolling updates and deployments
+	  - Monitoring application health and performance
+	  - Providing high availability and fault tolerance.
+	  - Orchestration tools help ensure that containers are running smoothly, efficiently, and in a way that aligns with the needs of the application.

+### Key features of container orchestration

+1. **Provisioning and Deployment**: Simplifies the setup and deployment of containers.
+2. **Self-Healing and Scheduling**: Ensures container availability and optimal use of compute resources.
+3. **Service Exposure**: Makes containers network-accessible.
+4. **Authorization and Security**: Implements secure access and operations.
+5. **Storage Management**: Supports shared and persistent storage for workloads.
+6. **Auto-Scaling**: Adjusts resources based on demand.
+7. **Extended Functionality**: Custom Resource Definitions (CRDs) in Kubernetes allow expanding beyond core functionalities (e.g., a MySQL CRD for managing MySQL instances).

+### Advantages of container orchestration

+- Standardizes the deployment process and integrates with various components like networking, storage, security, and autoscaling.
+- This enables developers to focus on writing code, rather than worrying about the underlying infrastructure.
+- Orchestrators available are: Nomad, Openshift, Docker, and Kubernetes.
+- Openshift provide additional functionality and a support model to Kubernetes.
+- Kubernetes is widely regarded as the gold standard for Container Orchestration due to its robust feature set, large community support, and widespread adoption across industries and organizations.
+Originally developed by Google and later open-sourced, Kubernetes has become the de facto standard for container orchestration and management.
+- CRDs (Custom Resource Definitions) are a means of expanding Kubernetes to have functionality outside of its core features.
+- CRDs allow developers to define new resources and APIs that can be used to extend the Kubernetes platform.
+- By creating custom resources, developers can add new features and functionality to their clusters without having to modify the underlying Kubernetes codebase.

 ## Container Registry

 A container registry is indeed a service that hosts and distributes container images.
 Registries provide a centralized location where images can be stored, shared, and accessed by multiple users or systems.
 They typically offer features such as image storage, versioning, tagging, and access control.

-## Running Containers
+## Container Runtimes

+- Using container runtimes that support CRI provides better compatibility and standardization across container runtimes.
 - **Validating Docker Installation**:
   - Check Docker version and configuration using `docker version`.
     - `docker version` provides detailed information about the Docker client and server versions, along with their configuration details.
     - Docker uses a client-server architecture, typically with both components running locally on Docker Desktop.
       - ![[Containers with Dockers Docker version.png]]
-      - Docker is using containerd
+      - Docker is using `containerd`
         - It is a high-level abstraction constructed on the top of `runc`, and manage the lifecycle of the containers.
+		- Provides image management, networking, and storage.
+		- Uses internally `runc`
         - `containerd`was donated to CNCF and now is a graduated project.
       - Docker is using `runc`
-        - `runc` is a container runtime designed to manage the lifecycle of the containers
+        - `runc` is a container runtime designed to create, run, and manage container processes.
+		- Used by higher-level container runtimes (e.g., `containerd`, `cri-o`)
         - Docker donated `runc` to OCI
+	- Commonly user Container Runtime Interface (CRI) in K8s
+		- **CRI-O** – A lightweight container runtime optimized for Kubernetes (you are using this one).
+		- **containerd** – A core component of Docker, widely used in Kubernetes.
+		- **Docker (via `cri-dockerd`)** – Docker support was removed from Kubernetes v1.24, but can still be used through `cri-dockerd`.
 - **Container Runtime Basics**:
 	- Docker leverages containerd (donated to CNCF) and `runc` (donated to OCI) as foundational technologies.
 - **Using the Funbox Image**:
 	- Pull the image using `docker pull wernight/funbox`.
 	- Run containers with commands like `docker run -it --rm wernight/funbox`, exploring options such as `-i` (interactive), `-t` (terminal), and `--rm` (auto-remove on exit).
 	- Override the default command (`/menu.sh`) to explore specific features like `Nyan Cat` or `ASCII Aquarium`.
 	    - `docker run -it --rm wernight/funbox nyancat`
 - **Container States and Management**:
 	- View running containers using `docker ps`.
 Add `-a` to see all containers, including exited ones.
 	- Remove containers with `docker rm <container_id/name>`.
 	- Run containers without `--rm` to keep them for later interaction or reuse.
 - **Best Practices**:
   - ![[Containers with Dockers docker inspect.png]]
   - Run containers as non-root users for security.